Time-Modulated Intelligent Reflecting Surfaces for Integrated Sensing, Communication and Security: A Generative AI Design Framework: CONCLUSION

 \section{CONCLUSION}

-In this paper, we have proposed a GFlowNet-based generative framework for joint time modulation and IRS phase design in DFRC systems with security constraints.
-Unlike conventional rule-based approaches, the proposed method formulates the TM-IRS configuration task as a deterministic MDP and leverages the trajectory balance principle of GFlowNets to learn a sampling policy that generates TM-IRS parameters with probability proportional to a carefully designed reward.
+In this paper, we have proposed a GFlowNet-based generative framework for joint time modulation and IRS phase design in DFRC systems with secrecy constraints.
+Unlike previous rule-based approaches, the proposed method formulates the TM-IRS configuration task as a deterministic MDP and leverages the trajectory balance principle of GFlowNets to learn a sampling policy that generates TM-IRS parameters with probability proportional to a carefully designed reward.
+The reward incorporates sensing, communication and security simultaneously to satisfy our secure DFRC objective.
 This formulation enables unsupervised learning over a vast combinatorial space without requiring labeled data or convex approximations.
 To validate the effectiveness of the proposed approach, we have considered both single- and multi-user DFRC scenarios with realistic settings.
-Simulations demonstrate that the GFlowNet-based TM-IRS design achieves superior performance to existing rule-based methods in terms of SER and achievable sum rate.
-In particular, the proposed approach provides strong security guarantees by generating diverse high-reward configurations, effectively improving security in unintended directions that are not even taken into account in the formulation.
-Furthermore, we have shown that the proposed method is more robust in low-SNR environments by simultaneously optimizing both interference suppression and signal power enhancement.
+Simulations demonstrate that the GFlowNet-based TM-IRS design achieves superior performance to existing rule-based and typical PLS baselines in terms of various security performance.
+Notably, the proposed approach provides strong security guarantees by generating diverse high-reward configurations, effectively improving security in unintended directions that are not even taken into account in the formulation.
+Furthermore, we have shown that the proposed method is more robust in low transmit SNR and imperfect CSI environments, highlighting its feasibility in practical ISAC systems.

-Overall, this work introduces a promising GenAI framework for integrating sensing, communication, and security simultaneously, and opens new possibilities for learning-driven hardware designs in ISAC networks.
-Future research can extend this framework to more realistic and complex ISAC scenarios by incorporating practical factors such as hardware impairments, user mobility, channel uncertainty, etc. These challenges highlight the strength of generative AI in handling complex environments—an advantage not yet fully explored in current ISAC research.
-Moreover, developing more lightweight and efficient architectures for the proposed framework is a promising direction to reduce training overhead and enhance adaptability in practical deployments.
+Overall, this work introduces a promising GenAI framework for integrating jointly sensing, communication, and security, and opens new possibilities for learning-driven hardware designs in ISAC.
+Future research can extend this framework to complex ISAC scenarios by incorporating more practical factors such as hardware impairments, user mobility, etc. These challenges highlight the strength of generative AI in handling complex environments—an advantage not yet fully explored in current ISAC research.
+Moreover, developing more lightweight and efficient architectures for the proposed GFlowNet framework is a promising direction to reduce training overhead and enhance adaptability in future deployments.